-A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: Non-assistive technology only.
-B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: Non-assistive technology only.
+Α. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+N/A Additio nal Information: Non AT Tech only. В. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is N/A rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: Non AT Tech only.
 C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
-N/A Additional Information: Non-assistive technology only.
+N/A Additional Information: Non AT Tech only.